H.264 Codec: Advanced Video Coding (AVC) Explained (Update)

 AV1 15–30x ~50%

-To explain table 2, encoding complexity is the encoding time as compared to H.264.
-So, for VP9, encoding should take between 2–15 times longer than H.264.
 Encoding quality describes the bitrate reduction the codec can achieve while delivering the same quality as H.264.
 So, streams encoded with VP9 and HEVC at 65% the data rate of a stream encoded with H.264 should have about the same quality.

 Of course, better encoding quality offered by VP9, HEVC, and AV1 decreases bandwidth costs for delivery to compatible players, which can in turn offset the additional encoding and storage costs.
-Still, most companies (excluding the top tier of streaming broadcasters) tend to adopt new codecs only when they enable entry into new markets, not as a cost-saving measure.
+Still, most companies (excluding the top tier of streaming services) tend to adopt new codecs only when they enable entry into new markets, not as a cost-saving measure.

 Suitability: H.264 vs. VP9, HEVC, and AV1